hayamiz/twittering-mode/README.markdown

     - `C-uC-c RET`: Post an official/native retweet.
     - `d`: Send a direct message.
     - `C-cC-w`: Delete the pointed tweet.
+4. Add some of the following major configurations to your init file if you like.
+    - To display icons, add `(setq twittering-icon-mode t)`.
+      This may require ImageMagick or its compatible alternative.
+    - To resize icons, add `(setq twittering-convert-fix-size SIZE)`.
+      The default size is 48 pixels.
+This requires ImageMagick or its compatible alternative.
+    - To keep retrieved icons in a local storage, add `(setq twittering-use-icon-storage t)`.
+This requires gzip.
+The icons are saved on *~/.twittering-mode-icons.gz*, which can be changed by the variable `twittering-icon-storage-file`.
+    - To display tweets in the *reverse* order, add `(setq twittering-reverse-mode t)`.
+With it, the latest tweet is rendered the bottom of the buffer.
+    - To use a HTTP proxy, add the following configuration.
+      <pre><code>
+        (setq twittering-proxy-use t)
+        (setq twittering-proxy-server "PROXY-HOSTNAME")
+        (setq twittering-proxy-port PROXY-PORT-NUMBER)
+      </code></pre>
+    - To change the number of tweets retrieved at once, add `(setq twittering-number-of-tweets-on-retrieval NUMBER)`.
+    - To change the interval of retrieving tweets, add `(setq twittering-timer-interval SECOND)`.
+You should be careful not to exceed the limitation of number of API calls.
+    - To display the number of unread tweets on the mode-line, add `(twittering-enable-unread-status-notifier)`.
+    - To display the remaining number of API calls, add `(setq twittering-display-remaining t)`.
+    - To change the format of an organic retweet, configure the variable `twittering-retweet-format`.
+For example, add `(setq twittering-retweet-format '(nil _ " %u RT @%s: %t"))`.
+      For details, see the docstring of the variable by `M-x describe-variable`.
+    - To change the timelines automatically opened on starting twittering-mode, configure the variable `twittering-initial-timeline-spec-string`.
+For example, add the below configuration.
+      <pre><code>
+        (setq twittering-initial-timeline-spec-string
+              '("(:home+@)"
+                "(:search/twittering mode/+:search/twmode/)"))
+      </code></pre>
+      For details, see the docstring of the variable by `M-x describe-variable`.
+    - To customize the format of tweets, configure the variable `twittering-status-format`.
+For example, add the below configuration.
+      <pre><code>
+        (setq twittering-status-format
+              "%FOLD{%RT{%FACE[bold]{RT}}%i%s>>%r @%C{%Y-%m-%d %H:%M:%S} %@{}\n%FOLD[ ]{%T%RT{\nretweeted by %s @%C{%Y-%m-%d %H:%M:%S}}}}")
+      </code></pre>
+      For details, see the docstring of the variable by `M-x describe-variable`.
+    - To inherit mentions and hashtags on editing a reply, add `(setq twittering-edit-skeleton 'inherit-any)`.
+      For details, see the docstring of the variable by `M-x describe-variable`.

     Enjoy!